-The Indian and US participants should formulate a joint proposal according to the requirements and templates provided by the NIH.It is critical that applicants follow the instructions in the Research (R) Instructions in the SF424 (R&R) Application Guide except where instructed in this funding opportunity announcement to do otherwise.
+The Indian and US participants should formulate a joint proposal according to the requirements and templates provided by the DBT and NIH for support to Indian and US components respectively.
+It is critical that US applicants follow the instructions in the Research (R) Instructions in the SF424 (R&R) Application Guide except where instructed in this funding opportunity announcement to do otherwise.
 Conformance to the requirements in the Application Guide is required and strictly enforced.
 Applications that are out of compliance with these instructions may be delayed or not accepted for review.